AvizNetworks/opbnos-api/docs/port.md

 # Port

-**Import OPBNOS API**
+<strong>Import OPBNOS API</strong>

 ```py
 import opb_api as opbapi
 ```

-**Initialize client**
+<strong>Initialize client</strong>
 <p>Use the appropriate JSON file that corresponds to the targetted device name.
-This JSON file should contain request body parameters corresponding to any potential configuration/post requests.
+This JSON file should contain request body parameters corresponding to any potential configuration/post requests.</p>

 ```py
 node = opbapi.connect_to('SN2010')
 ```

-<strong>Configure Port Interfaces</strong>
+### Configure Port Interfaces

 ```py
 node.configAllInterfaces()
 ```

-<p> The API configAllInterfaces() requires no parameters because the file SN2010 contains all the required parameters in order to configure device interfaces.
-The content of the JSON file is in the following format:
+<p> The API configAllInterfaces() requires no parameters because the file <a href="http://127.0.0.1:8000/configJSON/">SN2010.json</a> contains all the required parameters in order to configure device interfaces.
+The content of the JSON file is in the following format:</p>
 ```py
         "configInterface": {
                 "Ethernet1_1": {